Bus driver shortage, COVID-19 are major concerns in Boston ahead of first day of school

 Cassellius says a contract with the drivers has been settled and more than 30 new drivers have been hired.
 Standby drivers will also be made available.

-“We want to make sure parents know we’re doing everything we possible can,” Cassellius said.
+“We want to make sure parents know we’re doing everything we possibly can,” Cassellius said.
+“If they show up tomorrow and we don’t have any absences we should be able to cover our routes.”

 RELATED: ‘I’m petrified’: Boston parents voice their COVID-19 concerns ahead of students’ return to classroom